Essequebo and Demerary Royal Gazette 1811 April 16

 Secretary's Office in Essequebo, this 2d April 1811.

-J. P. Rouskolb, first Clerk.
+J. P. ROUSKOLB, first Clerk.

-Public Vendues in Essequebo. [heading]
+Public Vendues in Essequebo.

-On the Third day of May next, will be exposed for sale, and sold to the highest bidder, by order of the Executors of T. Duim, thereto authorised by the Honourable Court of Justice of Demerary, as supreme Guardians: -
+On the Third day of May next, will be exposed for sale, and sold to the highest bidder, by order of the Executors of T. DUIM, thereto authorised by the Honourable Court of Justice of Demerary, as supreme Guardians: -

-The Sugar Estate called Perseverance, Formerly De Noord Star, situated on the Arabian Coast, between the Plantations Goede Hoop and Berlyns Welvaaren; containing 280 acres of Land, of which about 40 acres are planted in Canes, and 12 in Plantains; with all the Buildings thereon, consisting of a Brick Boiling House with one set of Boilers, a Cattle Mill, Pagas Logie, Dwelling House and Hospital; and Fifty four Negroes and Twenty five Mules.
+The Sugar Estate called PERSEVERANCE, Formerly De Noord Star, situated on the Arabian Coast, between the Plantations Goede Hoop and Berlyns Welvaaren; containing 280 acres of Land, of which about 40 acres are planted in Canes, and 12 in Plantains; with all the Buildings thereon, consisting of a Brick Boiling House with one set of Boilers, a Cattle Mill, Pagas Logie, Dwelling House and Hospital; and Fifty four Negroes and Twenty five Mules.

 The above property will first be exposed separately, and the Negroes in families, payable in four Instalments at 3, 6, 9, and 12 months from the day of sale; and afterwards the property and all the Negroes will be exposed in one lot, when a further payment of Twenty-five Thousand Guilders will be required within six weeks from the day of sale, and the remaining sum in three annual instalments, to be calculated from the day of sale, and interest on the remaining unpaid capital.